The

 group of states to become a tightly controlled group since eventually it was inevitable that something would

-happen to give those countries an excuse to invade us (and they were looking
+happen to give one of those European countries with a huge army an excuse to invade us (and they were looking

 for any excuse).